9. Database access

 }

-// Display connection string
+// display connection string

-// Build a dictionary of accepted SQL commands
+// build a dictionary of accepted sql commands

-string[] sqlCommands = new string[] { "select", "insert", "update", "delete" };
+string[] commandesSQL = new string[] { "select", "insert", "update", "delete" };

-Dictionary<string, bool> commandDictionary = new Dictionary<string, bool>();
+Dictionary<string, bool> dicoCommandes = new Dictionary<string, bool>();

-for (int i = 0; i < SQLCommands.Length; i++) {
+for (int i = 0; i < commandesSQL.Length; i++) {

-commandDictionary.Add(SQLCommands[i], true);
+dicoCommandes.Add(commandesSQL[i], true);

 }

-string[] fields; // query fields
+string[] cham ps; // query fields

-Regex pattern = new Regex(@"\s+"); // sequence of spaces
+Regex modèle = new Regex(@"\s+ "); // sequence of spaces

 while (true) {

-// query request
+// request for query

-query = Console.ReadLine().Trim().ToLower();
+requête = Console.ReadLine().Trim().ToLower();

-// Done?
+// finished?

-if (query == "")
+if (requête == "")

 break;

-// break the query down into fields
+// the query is broken down into fields

-if (fields.Length == 0 || !commandsDict.ContainsKey(fields[0])) {
+if (champs.Length == 0 || ! dicoCommandes.ContainsKey(champs[0])) {

-// error message
+// error msg

 continue;